Version: Wowza Streaming Engine™ 4.7.8 build 20191105123929 released on November 5, 2019.

 - Previous versions of Wowza Streaming Engine media server software were built on Java 8.
 If you're updating an earlier installation of Wowza Streaming Engine to version 4.7.8 or later, you must install OpenJDK Java SE JRE 9.0.4 before running the Wowza Streaming Engine updater.
 For your convenience, we've provided the OpenJDK Java SE JRE 9.0.4 files as a zip on the Downloads tab of your Wowza account.

-- If your Wowza Streaming Engine workflow uses custom modules or plugins, we recommend that you test them with Wowza Streaming Engine 4.7.8 in a non-production environment prior to updating your media server software.
+- If your Wowza Streaming Engine workflow uses custom modules or plugins, we recommend that you test them with Wowza Streaming Engine 4.7.8 or later in a non-production environment prior to updating your media server software.
 The following Java modules are included:

 For more information, see Manually install and troubleshoot Java on Wowza Streaming Engine.

 Due to security concerns, Wowza Streaming Engine 4.7.8 discontinued the use of the Winstone servlet container in Wowza Streaming Engine Manager.
-Instead, Wowza Streaming Engine Manager 4.7.8 and later uses Apache Tomcat 9.0 as the servelet container.
-The winstone.properties file has been replaced with tomcat.properties; the content of the files is identical, but the name has changed.
+Instead, Wowza Streaming Engine Manager 4.7.8 and later uses Apache Tomcat 9.0 as the servlet container.
+The winstone.properties file has been replaced with tomcat.properties; the content of the files is nearly identical, but the name has changed.
 For more information, see Connect to Wowza Streaming Engine Manager over HTTPS.

 Transcoder doesn't work in Wowza Streaming Engine 4.7.8 on CentOS 6